prettycup/SQL-project/README.md

 # SQL-project
-This is a school project about a job matching platform, using SQL, HTML and Java
+This is a school project about a job matching platform, using SQL and PHP